mshakya/PiReT-OME/README.md

 # if you are in Mac OS X:
 sh ./test_pipeline_MacOSX.sh
 ```

+Pipeline run status can be checked in either `process.log` or `error.log`.
+If the pipeline runs completely a file called `process_current.log` is generated.

 In **OS X El Capitan v10.11.6** on a MacBook Pro (2.8 GHz Intel COre i7) with 16GB 1600 MHz DDR3 memory it took *27m20.219s* for the test run with single processor.